MicrosoftDocs/sdk-api/sdk-api-src/content/mileffects/index.md

 ## -description

-This header is used by wibe.
+This header is used by WPF Bitmap Effects.
 For more information, see:

 - [WPF Bitmap Effects](../_wibe/index.md)